aalto-speech/flatcat/docs/source/cmdtools.rst

     If the file name ends in ``.pickled``, it is treated as a saved binary FlatCat model.
 ``-L <file>, --load-parameters <file>``
-    load hyper-parameters from the speicified file.
+    load hyper-parameters from the specified file.
     Alternatively the hyper-parameters can be given on the command line.
     A binary model stores the hyper-parameter values used in training, so you do not need to load or specify them separately.